Houston Domestic Violence Lawyer

 Ultimately, just as an in any other criminal case, an accused may have to exercise their right to trial by jury.
 Many accused of domestic assault do.
 In fact, it's probably—year in and year out—the second most commonly tried misdemeanor in area county courts.
 Title I of the Texas Code of Criminal Procedure begins with the following legislative statement, which sums up the government's approach to domestic violence:

 "Family violence is a serious danger and threat to society and its members.
 Victims of family violence are entitled to the maximum protection from harm or abuse or the threat of harm or abuse as is permitted by law.
 In any law enforcement, prosecutorial, or judicial response to allegations of family violence, the responding law enforcement or judicial officers shall protect the victim, without regard to the relationship between the alleged offender and victim."

+Searching for an attorney for a family assault case in Houston?
 An accusation of domestic violence can turn your life upside down.
 In the eyes of many, you are guilty without consideration of the circumstances or truth of the matter.
 Domestic violence charges can go so far as to affect custody arrangements for your own children, your ability to pursue your chosen profession, or possess a firearm.
 I am committed to passionately defending the constitutional rights of all of my clients.
 I understand what you are going through and may be able to counsel you through one of the most trying times of your life.
 I care about my clients and devote the personal attention you deserve.
 I will carefully listen to you and methodically investigate your case, contact witnesses, and ensure that your rights were not violated in the course of your arrest.
 I have been helping my clients for over a decade and an experienced attorney may be your best ally when you are facing domestic violence charges.
-To learn more, contact a Houston domestic violence attorney to immediately investigate your case and help you determine your legal options.
+To learn more, get in touch with my firm to immediately investigate your case and help you determine your legal options.